Intelligent Design is not a theory:

 Large numbers of students had trouble with the science and math sections of the exam even though only a minority of students - 25 percent in science and 35 percent in math - were required to pass those sections for their school to be considered academically acceptable.

-If what we are seeing is true, then the idea of further decreasing the quality of education, especially in the sciences, is not only irresponsible it is immoral.
+then the idea of further decreasing the quality of education, especially

 According to an article published in the January 2006 issue of Discover Magazine: